KOTORCommunityPatches/Vanilla_KOTOR_Script_Source/README.md

-# Vanilla_KOTOR_Script_Source
+# Vanilla KOTOR Script Source
-Decompiled vanilla scripts for the KOTOR games
+Source for the vanilla scripts of the KOTOR games.